The 10 most expensive NFT artworks ever sold

 The costliest single-piece NFT artwork, Everydays – The First 5000 Days, is credited by many as the sale that started the NFT boom through 2021.
 It also catapulted Beeple and his works into an even bigger league, with collaborations with Nike and Katy Perry.

 On 9 November 2021, Beeple had his second-most successful NFT artwork sale.
-At an auction hosted by Christie’s, the American artist’s creation, Human One, went under the hammer for US$28.9 million.
+At an auction hosted by Christie’s, the American artist’s creation, Human One, went under the hammer for USD 28.9 million.
 The buyer was Swiss entrepreneur and venture capitalist Ryan Zurrer.

 Human One is remarkably different from Everydays: The First 5,000 Days — the former is a hybrid digital and physical artwork, whereas the latter does not physically exist.